stadium-software/repeater-datagrid/README.md

 4. For each field in your DataSet
    1. Drag a *Label* control into the *Grid*
    2. Name the *Label* "*ColumnName*Label"
+   3. In the *Label* *Text* property, select the corresponding ListItem property in the dropdown (example shows the "ID" Label)

 ![](images/RepeaterColumns.png)

-    iii.
-In the *Label* *Text* property, select the corresponding ListItem property in the dropdown (example shows the "ID" Label)

 ![](images/BindingControlsToRepeater.png)